by Deniss Pleiner, M.A.

 Couples therapy sessions are about 60-90 minutes long-- your initial sessions may be longer for assessment purposes.

 How much does couples therapy cost?
+Will insurance cover it?

 Be mindful about using your HSA account and contact the appropriate people to confirm that you can use your HSA for couple's therapy.

 Out of pocket costs for couple's therapy in California without insurance will be about $150-250.

 TOC Therapy's usual fee is $225/session but we offer sliding scale.
 Contact us to inquire-- we may be able to meet your budget.